APogue/APogue.github.io/_posts/posts/2024-09-23-Opinion-Tying-It-All-Together.md

 #### Campus climate is a related problem

-- If the law is vague, and left up to the recipient---who may themselves be the subject of reports---to define "access to education" then that access will inevitably be vulnerable
+- If the law is vague, and left up to the recipient---who may themselves be the subject of reports---to define "access to education," then that access may be vulnerable

 - What are the diversity enrollments in STEM?